Page-bottom layout change on the way. Details here.

 Ben Affleck: (cocky) "No, bullshit!
 Because I wasn't with a hooker today, ha-HA!"

-- A subtle example from Discworld: In the kingdom of Lancre, a child's legal name is whatever the priest calls them at christening.
+- A subtle example from Discworld: It's demonstrated in Carpe Jugulum that in the kingdom of Lancre, a child's legal name is whatever the priest calls them at christening.
 One of the characters later mentions a former king named "My God He's Heavy the First".

 - The Office: "He's put my stapler in the jelly again!"